5 Ways You Can Improve Board Communication

-But what does great communication look like?
+What does great communication look like?
 And how do you know if your board is doing it right?
-Although your association’s communication needs are unique to your community, every board can benefit from applying these 5 principles.
+Although your association’s communication needs are unique to your community, every board can benefit from applying these 5 principles to improve board communication.

 1. Prioritize transparency.